nrwl/nx-workshop/docs/lab18/LAB.md

  7. Now invoke the deploy target again, and check if it all still works.

-     Note for Windows users: at this the command might fail, as we're trying to access env variables the Linux-way.
+     ⚠️ Note for Windows users: the command might fail, as we're trying to access env variables the Linux-way.
-     To make it pass:
+     To make it pass, you can generate a separate `windows-deploy` builder:

     ```
     nx generate run-commands windows-deploy --project=store --command="surge dist/apps/store %SURGE_DOMAIN% --token %SURGE_TOKEN%"
     nx windows-deploy store
     ```